maroon-scorch/Tendam/README.md

 Making use of massive databases could pose large challenges.

 #### Critical Features:
-Data
-More data
+- Data, More data
-Focus on user-generated reviews and images
+- Focus on user-generated reviews and images
-As many filters as possible (distance, type of activity, type of food, etc.)
+- As many filters as possible (distance, type of activity, type of food, etc.)
-Machine-generated recommendations based on these factors
+- Machine-generated recommendations based on these factors

 ### Idea 3: Some kind of card or turn-based strategy game.